ColmBhandal/PhD-Formalilsing-Comhordu/README.md

 ### Other Modules

 There are a number of other modules for defining other components of the language and proving results.
 These can be explored through the documentation comments inline in the files themselves or the CoqDoc - see CoqDoc section for more.
+The [PhD thesis](http://www.tara.tcd.ie/bitstream/handle/2262/77596/Bhandal%2c%20Colm_TCD-SCSS-PHD-2014-08.pdf?sequence=1&isAllowed=y) itself also contains a roadmap of the repo, although it may go out of date if the repo evolves.

 ## CoqDoc